 Culture Blind: Subverted.
 Worf isn't ignorant of Earth culture, but he compensates for his "neither here nor there" upbringing by sticking doggedly to Klingon ideals.
 The few things he is comically unaware of (Gilbert and Sullivan, prune juice as a home remedy) are ones that a 24th-century man could easily miss.
 Oddly enough in his dogged attachment to Klingon ideals he seems blind to much of the Klingon culture that doesn't really follow them, as particularly showcased in the second half of the "Redemption" two-parter.

-It's even been mentioned that some of his virtues are based more off his human upbringing; his modesty, some of his morals, loyalties and even idealized aspects of Klingon culture have basis in human values.
+It's even been mentioned that some of his virtues are based more off his human upbringing; his modesty, some of his morals, loyalties and idealized aspects of Klingon culture have basis in human values.
 Even when these are brought up, he seems to ignore just where he might have picked it up (that being said, he never shows anything less than love and respect to his adoptive parents).

 Deadpan Snarker: It's not overt, but Worf gets a bunch of really great snarks out over the course of the series.

 Q: I have no powers!
 What must I do to convince you of that?